angular-package/type/README.md

 #### `Undefined`

-A type from the provided generic `Type` variable, constrained with the `undefined` which causes other types its change to `never`.
+A generic type that takes generic type variable `Type` constrained by `undefined` causes other types than `undefined` its change to `never`.

 ```typescript
 type Undefined<Type> = Type extends undefined ?
 Type : never;